fredclausen/ansible-adsb/README.md

 ## Future Expansion Of This Guide

-It is my goal to have this repository cover installing these docker images on any number of configurations and not just a rancher cluster.
-As such, this guide will eventually expand to cover the following install methods
+It is my goal to have this repository cover installing these docker images on any number of configurations.
+As such, I am working on the following cluster install methods:

 * Docker with no cluster
 * k3s

-As well as other aviation related workloads like streaming ATC communication, etc.
+As well as the following improvements:

+* Other aviation related workloads such as audio streaming/listening of air traffic frequecies
+* Package installation during server/cluster provisioning agnostic of underlying operating system

 I also have no doubt missed some "best practice" stuff when it comes to how these playbooks were designed and how I designed the workloads for the cluster, among other things.
 If you see any security, optimizations, typos, etc, open an issue we can have a discussion!